SAFEGUARDING POLICY STATEMENT

 Each worker with children and young people, whether paid or voluntary, will be given a full copy of the policy and procedures and will be required to follow them.
 A full copy of the policy and procedures will be made available on request to any member of DBC, the parents or carers of any child or young person from the church or any other person associated with the church.

-DBC also recognises its responsibilities for the safeguarding of vulnerable adults and ensuring their well-being in the life of the church.
+DBC also recognises its responsibilities for the safeguarding of adults at risk and ensuring their well-being in the life of the church.

-It is the responsibility of each of us to prevent the physical, emotional, sexual, financial and spiritual abuse of vulnerable adults and to report any such abuse that we discover or suspect.
+It is the responsibility of each of us to prevent the physical, emotional, sexual, financial and spiritual abuse of adults at risk and to report any such abuse that we discover or suspect.

-We similarly undertake to exercise proper care in the appointment, selection, resourcing and training of those who work with vulnerable adults.
+We similarly undertake to exercise proper care in the appointment, selection, resourcing and training of those who work with adults at risk.

 DBC adopts the guidelines of the Baptist Union of Great Britain published in “Safe to Belong”.

-DBC will apply broadly the same procedures, as appropriate, in relation to vulnerable adults as in relation to children and young people.
+DBC will apply broadly the same procedures, as appropriate, in relation to adults at risk as in relation to children and young people.